TZstatsADS/Spr2017-Proj1-nkx199611/README.md

  Import Speeches
- -Find immigration related words using term correlations -Compare the frequency of immigration related words in speeches To calculate the immigration-related words frequency -Analysis attitude of the speech through sentiment analysis -Compare the previous results to immigration statistics For immigration data
+ -Find immigration related words using term correlations -Compare the frequency of immigration related words in speeches To calculate the immigration-related words frequency -Analyze attitudes of the speech through sentiment analysis -Compare the previous results to immigration statistics For immigration data
 + Tips for reproducing:
  Make sure to put imm.csv in your working directory